Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 Whanganui, a city on New Zealand’s North Island, is beautiful.
 It is known for its culture and the Whanganui River.
 In addition, we enjoyed walking along the river, canoeing, and discovering the lovely town.
 If you enjoy golf, play on one of the interesting nearby courses.

-During our New Zealand trips, we travelled to Whanganui twice.
+During our trips to New Zealand, we visited Whanganui twice.
 We loved the beautiful town centre, galleries, parks, and the majestic Wanganui River.

 The Whanganui River and its unique fauna.

-We booked a canoe tour with the postman in Wanganui in 2007.
-During his mail run, he took us up the river to the small hamlets and dropped us off with the canoe upstream.
-Then he picked us up downstream two hours later.
-We had a great time.
+In 2007, we booked a canoe tour with the postman in Whanganui.
+As part of his mail run, he took us upriver to small, remote hamlets and dropped us off with a canoe.
+We paddled downstream for two wonderful hours, enjoying the tranquil beauty of the river, before he picked us up again.
+It was a unique and memorable experience.

 Tongariro National Park

 Tongariro National Park is New Zealand’s oldest national park.
 It’s a dual UNESCO World Heritage site for its culture and natural beauty.
 It has three active volcanic peaks: Mount Ruapehu, Mount Ngauruhoe, and Mount Tongariro.
-It’s great for hiking, climbing, skiing, and enjoying the views.
+It’s great for hiking, climbing, skiing, and enjoying the stunning landscape.

-Mount Ruapehu is New Zealand’s largest active volcano, with multiple peaks.
-The highest of which is 2797 metres.
+Mount Ruapehu is New Zealand’s largest active volcano, with multiple peaks, the highest of which rises to 2,797 metres.
+In winter, it is a world-class ski destination, while in summer, it is a great area for hiking.

 While We stayed in Ohakune, we took the lift from Whakapapa village to the Knoll Ridge Chalet, which is 2020 metres above sea level.

-Later, we hiked up Skyline Ridge (2,300 metres) for spectacular views of Mt Ngauruhoe and Lake Taupo.
-This short hike has been regarded as the best in Tongariro National Park.
+Later, we hiked up Skyline Ridge (2,300 metres), where we were rewarded with breathtaking views of Mt Ngauruhoe and Lake Taupo.
+Despite its short length, this trail is often considered one of the best hikes in Tongariro National Park.

 The Silica Rapids is our favourite hike in Whakapapa.
 Track starts 250 metres above the Visitor Centre.
 Then the path passes through subalpine vegetation, mountain beech trees, swamps, and tussock grass.
 Iron-oxide clays from upstream swamps create the famous Silica Rapids, creamy white.
 It took us two and a half hours to complete.